mhedges/markdown-cv/index.md

 ### Presentations
 `2025`
+__The LPC’s Colliders of Tomorrow__
+- Invited Seminar
+- Title: Next-Generation Accelerator and Beam Instrumentation with the modified Askaryan Calorimeter Experiment (mACE)

 __Muon4Future 2025__
 - Invited Talk
 - Title: High-Power targetry for production of high intensity muon beams at current and next generation facilities